 - There are many instrumental and vocal lessons on offer in the College: piano, singing, percussion, brass and woodwind, strings and guitar.
 All students are given the opportunity to begin an instrument at Sperrin College if they wish.

 - The College also stages a musical production every three years which is usually open to all students.
-In previous years we have staged various productions such as Grease and The Wizard of Oz.
-Plans are already in place for our next musical planned for November/December 2018.
+In previous years we have staged various productions such as Grease, The Wizard of Oz and most recently, Beauty and the Beast.
 This is a great opportunity for students who enjoy Musical Theatre.

 - Students will be set homework in Music in accordance with the Homework Policy.
 Students may be asked to complete a variety of homework’s such as written, listening, research, ICT-based activities and/or performance-based.